State of Maryland Socio-Economic Programs

-The University System of Maryland Minority Business Enterprise program is committed to maximizing contract opportunities for minority businesses and to the 29% participation rate goal.
+The University System of Maryland Minority Business Enterprise program is committed to maximizing contract opportunities for minority businesses and to the 29 percent participation rate goal.
 The System's procurement policies and procedures commit to competition and equal access to USM business opportunities.

 Last year, the USM spent over $142.7 million dollars with certified MBE firms!

 The University System of Maryland Board of Regents supports the State of Maryland’s efforts to increase opportunities for minority and women owned businesses to conduct business with the State in general and the USM in particular.
 The USM recognizes the responsibility and accepts the challenges associated with the implementation of this important goal.
 The Board of Regents stated "…the University System of Maryland remains firmly committed to encouraging participation in its procurements by certified minority business enterprises" and System institutions "shall structure its procurement procedures to establish a minimum goal of 29% of total dollar value of its procurements be made directly or indirectly from certified minority business enterprises."

 There are four key elements to the UB strategy of for achieving the 29% goal and the 10% (or more) procurement activity (as measured by payments made) with certified small businesses:

 The Maryland Department of Transportation must certify MBE firms before we can count their participation toward our goals.
 MDOT also maintains a database of certified MBE contractors.

 In July 2001 the State increased the goal of awarding contracts to Minority Business Enterprises from 14 percent to 25 percent.
 In 2013 the State again increased the aspirational goal to 29 percent.
 We must work even harder and smarter to reach the goal.
 University faculty and staff must work together to actively consider MBEs when making purchases.

 The Maryland Department of Transportation is the State Agency that has responsibility for certifying minority businesses in Maryland.
 You can access the database of certified MBE contractors on the MDOT web page.

 There is an index to NAICS codes available on the NAICS web page.